What Is Employee Engagement and How Do You Improve It?

 The way your company treats employees and how employees treat one another can positively affect their actions -- or can place your organization at risk.

-Based on over 50 years of employee engagement research, Gallup knows that engaged employees produce better business outcomes than other employees -- across industry, company size and nationality, and in good economic times and bad.
+Based on decades of employee engagement research, Gallup knows that engaged employees produce better business outcomes than other employees -- across industry, company size, and nationality, and in good economic times and bad.

 So, what can companies do better to engage employees?